Gerhard Egger (Mostrocker): Mostrocker (since 1985)

-1996 Egger composed the alpine-rock children’s musical Der Flößerkater & Die Traungeister and performed it with 300 people in Stadl-Paura.
+In 1996, Egger composed the Alpenrock children's musical Der Flößerkater & Die Traungeister and performed it with 300 people in Stadl-Paura.
 Additionally he wrote an accompanying reading and songbook.

-1997 on occasion of the 10th anniversary of the protest movement for the preservation of the Hainburger Au he gave a concert at the Vienna Rathaus.
-The single "Gemmas an" from the fourth album Grenzgänger remained in the Austrian Top-15-Airplaycharts for 25 weeks.
-During the tour Grenzgänger he played in the Ernst-Happel-stadium in Vienna as well as in the Funkausstellung Berlin.

 World-musician (since 1998)

-1998, under the motto "Think globally, act locally" Egger composed and produced the "Stadlinger Hymne" (hymn of Stadl-Paura).
-The result was an album which comprised ten different versions and interpreters from different musical genres (pop, rock, folk, choral and classical music).

-1999, on the occasion of the Weltfest (world festival) of the MIVA he composed the "WeltSong" and performed it together with musicians from Africa, Latin America, Asia and Europe.
+In 1998, Egger wrote and produced the "Stadlinger Anthem", based on the motto “Think globally, act locally.”
+The result was an album in ten different versions with artists from the pop, rock, folk, choral and classical genres.
+In 1999, on the occasion of the Weltfest (world festival) of the MIVA he composed the "WeltSong" and performed it together with musicians from Africa, Latin America, Asia and Europe.

-2000, he dedicated Olympic surfing champion Christoph Sieber the Christoph-Sieber-Surfing-Song and performed it at his Olympic-Gala.

-In cooperation with the author Ruth Zizlavsky he wrote a reading and song book for children with the title Rüdiger, der Feuerdrache.

-2002 he was approached by the newspaper Oberösterreichische Nachrichten to set the dialect text of the Franz Stelzhamer-lyrical contest "Segn und Sagn" to music.
+In 2000, he dedicated the "Christoph Sieber Surfing Song" to Olympic surfing champion Christoph Sieber and premiered it at his Olympic Gala.
+In 2002, he was approached by the newspaper Oberösterreichische Nachrichten to set the dialect text of the Franz Stelzhamer-lyrical contest "Segn und Sagn" to music.
 The result was a CD which was presented at a gala evening at the Landestheater Linz.

 2003 Egger released the album "SchonZeit" with his musical versions of the Stelzhamer poems.
 After that he went on tour through Austria with his Mostrockern and his new drummer Stefan Hofer.

 Headmaster (since 2003)

-2003 Gerhard Egger became headmaster of the primary school in Stadl-Paura.
+In 2003, Egger became headmaster of the primary school in Stadl-Paura.
 For the following six years he dedicated his time and energy to school development.
-It is worth noting that at school he was the only man among 25 women.

-2009 he retired from his pedagogical work and was awarded the "Ehrenring der Gemeinde Stadl-Paura".
-The same year his "Zwiegedichte" were published in the Lyrik-Anthologie of the Stelzhamerbund.
+In 2009, he retired and was awarded the Stadl-Paura Community Ring of Honor for his public service.

 Author (since 2009)

-2010 the "Mostrocker" published the book "Zeitspuren aus dem inneren Salzkammergut".
-In posthumous cooperation with his grandfather he went on a historical trail through his personal as well as general history.
+In 2010, Egger (Mostrocker), in posthumous collaboration with his grandfather, went on a search for historical clues and published the book "Zeitspuren aus dem inneren Salzkammergut" (Traces of Time from the Inner Salzkammergut) as a result.
 The book was presented at the Frankfurt book fair.